SeedSigner/independent_custody_guide/README.md

 No technology, especially security-related technologies, are **ALL** positive, there have to be trade-offs or vulnerabilities.
 What follows is a list of the criticisms/vulnerabilities of SeedSigner of which I am aware; I will also briefly provide my perspective on each of them:

 **Direct access to seeds increases their disclosure opportunity:** This is a criticism that is reasonable and that I agree with.
-Though some people that appreciate the SeedSigner model have begun using it for more day-to-day storage needs, the larger model was designed with cold storage in mind, meaning that I anticipate bitcoin savers using the SeedSigner model would need to make outgoing transactions 1-2 times a year, if that.
+Though some people that appreciate the SeedSigner model have begun using it for more day-to-day storage needs, the larger model was designed with cold storage in mind, meaning that I anticipate bitcoin savers using the SeedSigner model might typically need to make outgoing transactions 1-2 times a year (for larger spends, or perhaps to consolidate UTXOs).
 Deposits to a multi-signature wallet, including to newly-generated receive addresses, can of course be made without accessing private keys.
 So this means that your seed phrases should typically stay in some kind of remote, physically secure, non-visibly secure, tamper-evident storage spot.
 When you do access your seed phrases, obvious care should be taken to access them in areas that they will not be seen by unwanted persons, or in areas that are subject to visual surveillance, etc. It should also be noted that the use of a BIP39 passphrase in conjunction with your seeds can serve as an excellent mitigator to the risk of private key disclosure during seed access.

 **Reliance on a single software/hardware set for multiple keys in a quorum:** This is an absolutely reasonable concern -- the idea behind it is that if a single device is used for all members of a multi-signature quorum, should should some critical flaw be found in a private key storage/signing mechanism, the security of the entire quorum could be jeopardized. **Best** practice would be to use multiple different software/hardware profiles to represent the cosigners of a multi-signature wallet, so should a vulnerability be found, a critical majority of the members would not be compromised.
 In this guide, in exchange for relying on a single device, a user obtains the cost-savings of not having to acquire several different hardware wallets, as well as the advantage of not needing to learn to become fluent in the proper use & maintenance of several different bitcoin storage/signing devices.
 Given some of SeedSigner's unique design elements, I believe our model effectively manages the downside risk of this issue, but individual users will have to decide whether they agree with this trade-off.
 As I often tell people, it's important not to let the perfect be the enemy of the **really good** as you consider different trade-offs.